SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-26-fda-pfizer-pediatric.md

 ## The Pfizer presentation

-Then we got to the main presentaiton by Pfizer, from William Gruber.
+Then we got to the main presentation by Pfizer, from William Gruber.
 They're proposing a 10&mu;g dose, intramuscular, as 2 doses 3 weeks apart just like the adult version.
 The main difference is the pediatric dose is 1/3 the adult dose.